 Implication of findings for construction organisations

-Drawing from the narrative review of related articles from the bibliographic data, the digital technologies that can assist construction organisations in attaining digital transformation and also the different features that could help attain OA is presented in Figure 5.
+Drawing from the narrative review of related articles from the bibliographic data, the digital technologies that can assist construction organisations in attaining digital transformation and also the different features that could help attain OA is presented in Figure3.
 Based on these findings, directions for construction organisations seeking to be ambidextrous are provided.
 The existing literature has shown that the diffusion of digital technology into construction activities will improve the ambidexterity of construction organisations (Del Giudice et al., 2021).
 However, the use of digital tools has been slow, and the benefits thereof have not been fully actualised in the construction industry (Aghimien et al., 2021; Agarwal et al., 2016).
 Therefore, to attain OA and gain a competitive advantage, top management and construction business owners must leverage emerging technologies' potential by intensifying their usage.
 They must be willing to invest in the identified emerging technologies such as cloud computing, BDA, AI, machine learning, IoT, robotics, blockchain, and augmented and virtual realities (De Luca et al., 2021; Hasnan and Yusoff, 2018; Kar et al., 2021).
 By adopting these technologies, construction organisations can further boost their intellectual capital, which is important in attaining OA (Mahmood and Mubarik, 2020).

 The findings on the different digital technologies that can assist in attaining OA show that these technologies can help construction organisations exploit their dynamic business environment by meeting the ever-changing desires of construction clients.
 Much more, these technologies can help construction organisations make informed decisions for the future and forecast construction changes that may impact their business process.
 Through this exploration of the future, construction organisations can be innovative and attain long-term success.
 Mahmood and Mubarik (2020) also noted the need to improve the organisation's intellectual capital to be ambidextrous.
 Hence, construction organisations must strive to improve their human, structural and relational resources.
 In the past construction organisations have been berated for their lack of investment in technologies, training and development of human capital required to use these technologies as well as forward-looking R&D (Agarwal et al., 2016; Oke et al., 2018; Pärn et al., 2019).
 Therefore, for better competitive advantage achieved through OA, there is the need for these organisations to prioritise and invest in training and development of the existing construction workforce to use adopted technologies, create well-structured systems that will promote digital tools and encourage R&D, ensure strategic alliances with partners that can help improve their digitalisation process, and understanding construction clients' needs.